IBM/ibm-licensing-operator/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Overview

-`IBM Licensing Service` is a tool that collects licensing data from IBM Products across all cluster.
-It provides API to see the usage and generate Audit Snapshots.
-It is also a part of bigger project called IBM Cloud Platform Common Services, and could be installed with other Services using [operand-deployment-lifecycle-manager](https://github.com/IBM/operand-deployment-lifecycle-manager)
+### Installing IBM Licensing Operator as a part of IBM Cloud Platform Common Services on OpenShift

-## Documentation for IBM Certified Containers

-This document shows how to deploy and use `IBM Licensing Service` inside Cluster using `Operator Lifecycle Manager`.

-### Install

-IBM Licensing Operator can be installed either on vanilla kubernetes, or on [OpenShift Container Platform](https://www.openshift.com/).

-- If You have OpenShift Container Platform with Version 4.2+ install with [this](#install-the-ibm-licensing-operator-on-ocp-42)
-- Otherwise on you can install it with [this](#install-the-ibm-licensing-operator-on-kubernetes-from-scratch)
+**Prerequisites**
+Install all the following operators that IBM Licensing Operator depands on:
+- ibm-cert-manager-operator
+- ibm-licensing-operator
+- ibm-metering-operator
+- ibm-mongodb-operator

+**Installation**
+For the installation steps, see: [Installing IBM Cloud Platform Services in your OpenShift Container Platform cluster](https://www-03preprod.ibm.com/support/knowledgecenter/SSHKN6/installer/3.3.0/install_operator.html).

+### Installing IBM Licensing Operator with stand-alone containarized IBM products using `Operator Lifecycle Manager`(OLM)

 #### Install the IBM Licensing Operator On OCP 4.2+

-<b>1.
-Create OperatorSource</b>
+**Prerequisites**
+- Administrator permissions for the cluster

+1. **Create OperatorSource**

-Before install IBM Licensing Operator, this `operator source` should be created to get operator bundles from `quay.io`.
+Before you install IBM Licensing Operator, the following `operator source` should be created to get operator bundles from `quay.io`.

 ```yaml
 apiVersion: operators.coreos.com/v1